gustavosb64/AutoTAD/README.md

 ```
 This can be disabled by using _comment-off_ as an argument via _argv_ when executing the script.
 Notice that, once the file is written, the comment section will later be identified as _function_'s comment, so it will be copied on further executions even when using _comment-off_.

-Only the comment section right above the functions, structs or typedefs will be kept after executing autotad over an existing _filename.h_ file, as shown below.
+The comments right above the functions, structs or typedefs will be kept after executing autotad over an existing _filename.h_ file, as shown below.
 ```
-// this commment will NOT be
-// kept in the new file

 /*
  * This comment WILL
  * be kept in the new file
 */
 void function1(int i);

-/* this comment
- * will NOT BE kept
- * in the new file */

 // This comment WILL
 // be kept in the new file
 void function2(int i);